sandialabs/tensor_toolbox/README.md

 Release notes follow below.

 ## Changes in Version 3.5.a-dev from Version 3.4 (21-Sep-2022)

+- Add new `sptensor/squash` command to remove empty hyperslices in a sparse tensor.
+See merge request !83.
 - Added additional options to `ktensor/viz` command (see !82).